hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

 Open the Hasura Console
 -----------------------

 That's it!
-Once the deployment is complete, navigate to the container instance ip or hostname to open Hasura console:
+Once the deployment is complete, navigate to the container instance's IP or hostname to open Hasura console:

 .. code-block:: bash